 Helping People Live Better Lives

-Initial consultation free of charge and then £40 for each subsequent 50 minute session
+Initial consultation free of charge and then £45 for each individual 50 minute session.
+Couples Therapy £70

 We offer a rangre of options to suit your needs

 Who I Am